Richard B. Ogilvie

-Richard Buell Ogilvie (February 22, 1923 – May 10, 1988) was the 35th governor of Illinois and served from 1969 to 1973.
+Richard Buell Ogilvie (February 22, 1923 – May 10, 1988) was an American attorney and law enforcement officer who served as the 35th governor of Illinois from 1969 to 1973.
 A wounded combat veteran of World War II, he became known as the mafia-fighting sheriff of Cook County, Illinois, in the 1960s before becoming governor.

 Education and military service

-Ogilive graduated from high school in Port Chester, New York, in 1940.
+Ogilvie graduated from high school in Port Chester, New York, in 1940.
 While attending Yale University, he enlisted in the United States Army in 1942.
 As a tank commander in France, he was wounded and received the Purple Heart and two Battle Stars.
 Discharged in 1945, he resumed studies at Yale and in 1947, he earned a Bachelor of Arts majoring in American history.
 In 1949, he earned a Juris Doctor (J.D.) from Chicago-Kent College of Law.
 From 1950 to 1954, he practiced law in Chicago and served as an assistant United States Attorney from 1954 to 1955.
 From 1958 to 1961, he served as a special assistant to the United States Attorney General heading an office fighting organized crime in Chicago and the Chicago Mafia.